 Charitable Remainder Trust

-What are the benefits of a charitable remainder trust over an annuity?
+What are the benefits when you make a charitable remainder trust?

 For James and Sumiko Yoshida, giving a gift of real estate to Packard Children's Hospital became an important part of living the American dream.

 Five decades ago, each followed a path from Japan to California.
 They met at a Rotary International convention held for visiting students at Disneyland, married soon after, and settled into their new homeland.